-I am a Cognitive Neuroscientist, working at the University of Vienna, affiliated with the Vienna Cognitive Science Hub and the Social, Cognitive and Affective Neuroscience Unit.
+I am a Cognitive Neuroscientist, working at the Medical School Hamburg , and affiliated with the Vienna Cognitive Science Hub and the Social, Cognitive and Affective Neuroscience Unit.
 Interested in Canine Social Cognition and Comparative Neuroscience.

 Currently, I am working on canine cognition, in particular, using fMRI to understand the origins of social cognition in the dog brain.
 Using comparative neuroscience and behavior research as a tool, an overarching goal of my work is understanding brain evolution.